 - Hike the cloud forest: This is a must!
 The cloud forests are extremely vulnerable and rare in the world, housing hundreds of flora and fauna that don’t live outside these conditions.
 Monteverde and Santa Elena are the two most popular cloud forest reserves.
 Read our guide to the Monteverde cloud forest reserves here.

 - Bird watching: Monteverde is an excellent place to see birds, particularly the Resplendant Quetzal.
-During the months of January – July, you can see these brilliant birds.
+During the months of February – July, you have great chances to see these brilliant birds.
 Take a guided birding walk Curi Cancha Reserve for the best Quetzal opportunities.

 - Coffee tour: Monteverde’s climate and fertile soil makes it an ideal location for coffee.
 Visit the El Trapiche or San Luis coffee plantation to learn all about the process of growing, harvesting and processing coffee.
-And sample and buy delicious coffee!
+They also offer sugar cane and cacao presentations and you can buy high quality coffee from the plantation.

 - Ziplining: To add some adventure to the trip, go on an extreme canopy tour like 100% Aventura where they also have a 45 meter tarzan swing.
-Or head to Selvatura Park or Sky Adventures with breathtaking views of the cloud forest.
+Or head to Selvatura Park with an optional Superman cable and tarzan swing or Treetopia with breathtaking views of the cloud forest.

-- Free spots: Discover some cool local spots without spending any money.
-Read more: five free things to do in Monteverde
+- Free spots: Discover some cool local spots without spending much money.
+Read more: free/cheap things to do in Monteverde

 Sample Monteverde Itineraries

-Day 4: You will be arriving in Monteverde after driving from Tamarindo.
+Day 4: You will be arriving in Monteverde in late afternoon after driving from Tamarindo.
 After checking into your hotel, relax and check out Santa Elena town.
-Have dinner at Restaurante Sabor Tico for delicious local food (try their beef stew).
+Drive up to Cerro Pinocho to see the sunset if you have a 4×4 and if the weather is good.
+Have dinner at Restaurante Sabor Tico for delicious local food (try their beef stew “Olla de carne”).

 Day 5: Spend a full day at one of the adventure parks for a fun day of ziplining, hiking and nature!
 You’ll zip through the cloud forest, walk the hanging bridges and get up close with the cloud forest.
-We highly recommend Selvatura Park for the ultimate 1 day experience.
+We highly recommend Selvatura Park for the ultimate 1 day experience as you can also visit their butterfly garden, sloth center and reptile/amphibian exhibit.

 After your day at Selvatura Park, have dinner at your hotel or grab some yummy tacos at Taco Taco.

 Then relax in the afternoon and watch the sunset at the Mirador Valle Escondido Preserve right in town.
-For dinner, head to Tramonti for delicious pizza and pasta.
+For dinner, head to Tramonti for delicious pizza and pasta or Taco Taco for yummy tacos.

 Day 8 – 11: Bijagua